ntnu-arl/colpred_nmpc/README.md

 # Collision Predictor NMPC

 This repository contains the framework using in our paper called: "Nonlinear Model Predictive Control for Deep Neural Network-Based
-Collision Avoidance exploiting Depth Images", submitted to ICRA 2024.
+Collision Avoidance exploiting Depth Images", published in ICRA 2024.
-The associated (temporary) video can be seen at https://youtu.be/aELjlfwAjfk.
+The supplementary video can be seen at https://youtu.be/aELjlfwAjfk.
+The ICRA2024 presentation video can be seen at https://youtu.be/nspGdrUWCwg.

 ## Installation